troglodisme/connected-interactions/README.md

 - Accepts a write command to toggle the onboard LED
 Can be tested with:
 - 📱 [nRF Connect](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-mobile) (recommended)
-- 🧑‍💻 Optional SwiftUI BLE app template
+- 🧑‍💻 Optional SwiftUI BLE app template (Requires Mac / XCode)

 ### 3. `esp_firebase_comms/`
 **ESP32 Sends Data to Firebase**
 The ESP32 connects to Wi-Fi and pushes sensor data to [Firebase Realtime Database](https://firebase.google.com/products/realtime-database), where it can be visualized or accessed by multiple devices.
 Includes: